 - (a) Intent.
 The One and Two-Family Residential District (R-2) is intended to provide for two-family dwelling in addition to single-family detached dwelling units.

 - (b) Use Regulations.

 - (1) Uses by Right.

 - a.
-Accessory buildings and structures not exceeding 40% total lot coverage, only one may exceed 720 square feet.
+Accessory buildings and structures not exceeding 40% lot coverage, only one may exceed 720 square feet.

 - b.
 Bed and breakfast.

 - c.
-Home occupations in accordance with Section 16-4-210.
+Home occupations.

 - d.
 Parks and open space.

 - e.
 Public and private schools.

 - f.
 Public buildings, including police and fire stations or government facilities, and civic facilities.

 - g.
 Single-family detached dwellings.

 - h.
 Solar energy systems accessory.

-- i.
-Solar energy systems small.
+- Solar energy systems small.

-- j.-i.\Two-family attached dwelling units
+- Two-family attached dwelling units

-- k.j.
+- k.
 Vocational/technical schools and colleges.

-- kk.
-Wireless communication facility ATS in right-of-way. - m.l.Wireless communication facility eligible facilities. - (2) Conditional Uses. - a.
+- I. Wireless communication facility ATS in right-of-way.

+- m.
+Wireless communication facility eligible facilities.

+- (2) Conditional Uses.

+- a.
 Accessory dwelling unit or caretaker unit. - b.
 Adult care, day care centers, and senior centers. - c.
 Childcare centers. - d.
 Cultural and educational facilities within a structure or outside. - e.
 Gas, oil, and other hydrocarbon well drilling and production (subject to state and local regulations). - f.
 Group home as defined by Section 31-23-303, C.R.S. - g.
 Medical and dental office and medical clinics. - h.
 Places of worship. - i.
 Public and private recreation facilities, within a structure or outside.
-Sporting courts, tennis courts, swimming pools and other similar structures provided they are located in the rear yard of the lot. - i-j.\Solar energy systems small. - j.k.Utilities facilities major. - k-I. Uses not listed as either uses by right or conditional uses that are similar to other uses in the district, and that are compatible with the intent of the One and Two-Unit Residential District. - (c) Dimensional Requirements. - (1) Minimum Lot Area: 6,250 square feet for single family dwelling, 6,000 square feet for a duplex. - (2) Maximum Lot Coverage: 40%. - (3) Maximum Gross Density: Seven (7) dwelling units per acre. - (4) Minimum Lot Width: Sixty (60) feet. - (5) Minimum Front Setback: Twenty-five (25) feet. - (6) Minimum Side Street Setback: Fifteen (15) feet. - (7) Minimum Side Setback: MinimumGreater of five (5) feet plusor one (1) additional foot for additional storyevery three (3) feet of building height or fraction thereof. - (8) Minimum Rear Setback: Twenty (20) feet. - (9) Minimum Setback for Garage Door Facing Alley: Five (5) feet. - (10) Minimum Distance Between Buildings: Ten (10) feet.

-- (11) Maximum Building Height: Thirty-five (35) feet. - (d) Development Standards. - (1) All development shall be designed to orient egress points, grading and other elements of the development to: - a.
+Sporting courts, tennis courts, swimming pools and other similar structures provided they are located in the rear yard of the lot. - j.
+Utilities facilities major. - k.
+Uses not listed as either uses by right or conditional uses that are similar to other uses in the district, and that are compatible with the intent of the One and Two-Unit Residential District. - (c) Dimensional Requirements. - (1) Minimum Lot Area: 6,250 square feet for single family dwelling, 6,000 square feet for a duplex. - (2) Maximum Lot Coverage: 40%. - (3) Maximum Gross Density: Seven (7) dwelling units per acre. - (4) Minimum Lot Width: Sixty (60) feet. - (5) Minimum Front Setback: Twenty-five (25) feet. - (6) Minimum Side Street Setback: Fifteen (15) feet. - (7) Minimum Side Setback: Greater of five (5) feet or one (1) foot for every three (3) feet of building height or fraction thereof. - (8) Minimum Rear Setback: Twenty (20) feet. - (9) Minimum Setback for Garage Door Facing Alley: Five (5) feet. - (10) Minimum Distance Between Buildings: Ten (10) feet. - (11) Maximum Building Height: Thirty-five (35) feet. - (d) Development Standards. - (1) All development shall be designed to orient egress points, grading and other elements of the development to:

+- a.
 Minimize adverse impacts on any existing or planned residential uses. - b.
 Improve pedestrian or vehicle safety within the site and exiting from it. - c.
 Reduce the visual intrusion of parking areas, screened storage areas, and similar accessory uses and structures. - (2) The development shall be subject to the applicable site and design standards found in the Chapter.